 Denominational Education System

 Although the government tried to replace Newfoundland and Labrador's denominational school system with a secular model, it experienced little success and much opposition.
 When the Commission assumed power in 1934, the Anglican, Roman Catholic, and Methodist Churches played a central role in the administration of education.
 They had the power to accept students on a denominational basis, hire or dismiss teachers, and influence what was taught inside their schools.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 02.03.005), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 02.03.005), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 The Commission tried to reorganize the school system along non-denominational lines in 1935, but encountered much resistance from the Churches.
 Fearing the change would be politically unpopular, the government eventually abandoned any attempt to create a secular school system.
 In 1937, it created a Council of Education to administer the country's educational policy, and the majority of council members were representatives from the main denominations.

 Despite the Commission's attempts to improve the education system during its tenure – such as expanding the curriculum and passing the School Attendance Act – a lack of funds undermined many of its efforts.
 By 1949, many of Newfoundland and Labrador's schools still did not have running water or electricity; more than half were one-room schools; and most did not have libraries, laboratories, gymnasiums, or other facilities.
 Malnutrition and illiteracy rates were still disconcertingly high among schoolchildren, and only 57 of the country's 2,375 teachers had degrees.